Components of the GC Flow Builder - Online Help | Zoho Desk

 This block enables the GC flow to interact with Zoho Desk processes, other Zoho services, and third-party applications.

-For example, if the conversation flow requires submitting a ticket in Zoho Desk or creating a contact in Zoho CRM, this can be achieved using the webhook block.
+For example, if the conversation flow requires fetching the order status or updating order details in Zoho Inventory, this can be achieved using the webhook block.
 These blocks use APIs from the Zoho/third-party services to make this interaction possible.
 Therefore, any data that can be accessed or any action that can be performed using APIs can be integrated with a conversation flow through webhook blocks.
 See also Webhook Block in Guided Conversation

 This block allows us to perform arithmetic operations and display the result during the chat session.
 Operations block can also be used to calculate using values from the global variables.